LOADING ...

 It took eighteen men and fifteen to finally run Claude down.

-up in Idaho--manslaughter by decree--
+Convicted up in by decree--

 The story is an old one.Conclusion's to draw,